Addressing Training Bias via Automated Image Annotation: Introduction

-Instead of manually labeling training datasets, we consider an alternative that {\em automatically} labels images captured in the wild.
-We ask the question: can we leverage the presence of ubiquitous wireless devices to automate the generation of labeled image datasets for training DNNs?
-For example, can a wireless infrastructure determine the location of a smartphone, and use that to annotate images of its owner from a synchronized camera?
+However, this does little to address the problem of training set bias.
+For example, a company can customize a large pretrained facial recognition model with images of its employees, but this student model will produce significant recognition errors if it is trained with well-lit, perfectly framed headshots against a white background.
+This issue of {\em domain bias} is a known problem, and there are efforts in the ML community to address it using domain adaptation~\cite{hoffman1,hoffman2} and few shot learning~\cite{oneshot,fewshot}.

+\para{Automated Annotation during Image Capture.} We believe that in many applications, \emph{e.g.} pedestrian and vehicle detection, models can be extremely sensitive to domain bias, and training on labeled data from the same precise physical context as future inputs can greatly improve classification accuracy.
+This is a level of sensitivity that exceeds the goals of existing domain transfer techniques~\cite{hoffman1,hoffman2}.
+This motivates us to explore a different approach, where we automatically generate annotated images using a coordinated infrastructure of wireless receivers and image capture devices (digital cameras).

-We believe advances in localization have made it possible for wireless infrastructure to precisely compute the location of a passive wireless device even in outdoor areas, thus enabling automated labeling of images and videos in the wild.
-If successful, this would provide a cheap mechanism for generating large volumes of labeled data for tasks such as pedestrian detection, object recognition (of connected vehicles), and facial recognition (of wireless users).
+We believe advances in wireless localization have made it possible for (existing) wireless infrastructure to precisely compute the 3D location of a passive wireless device in both indoor and outdoor areas.
+Combined with an image capture system, this enables the automated annotation and labeling of images and videos as they are captured by cameras (see Figure~\ref{fig:system}).

+We propose \name, a system that {\em automatically} annotates images as they are being captured by a camera.
+Our insight is that locations of targets (\emph{e.g.} pedestrians, cars, buses, drones) on a 2D captured image can be computed from their physical 3D locations relative to the camera.
+New wireless chipsets enable a feature called fine timing measurement (FTM)~\cite{intel16ftm}\footnote{FTM is supported by Intel 8260 WiFi chip and Android P OS.}, allowing a wireless transmitter colocated with (or even inside) the camera to send out probes that trigger responses from nearby WiFi devices at the hardware level.
+Any users or vehicles with an FTM-enabled 802.11mc device can be accurately localized, and its position on a newly captured image can be computed using a 3D to 2D projection.